Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Objective Functions

-The perception network $f_\phi$ acts as the Stackelberg leader, and its objective $\mathcal{L}_{\text{leader}}$ is designed to produce representations that facilitate the follower's learning.
-In our experiments, we primarily investigated two formulations for $\mathcal{L}_{\text{leader}}$, both computed using the control network parameters $\theta_{\text{bu}}$ (parameters before the follower's current update, see Algorithm~\ref{alg:scorer_pseudocode} Line 10) to embody anticipation:
+The follower's goal is to learn representations that support the Leader's learning process.
+In our ablation studies, we explored two objectives for the follower, both of which treat the leader's parameters $\theta$ as fixed via a stop-gradient operation.
+See~\eqref{eqn:follower_update_practical}, and Algorithm~\ref{alg:scorer_pseudocode} Line 12.